tensorfactory/MataVision/README.md

 # Overview
-MataVision transforms your ESP32 modules into easy-to-use vision systems, providing object classification and tracking at the edge.
+MataVision transforms your ESP32 modules into easy-to-use vision systems, providing multiple windows classification and object tracking at the edge.
 At its core, MataVision consists of two main components:

 1. MataVision [Firmware](#firmware-installation): This lightweight firmware is flashed onto your ESP32-CAM or ESP32-S3 board, transforming it into a powerful vision system.
 2. MataVision [iOS App](#ios-app): This intuitive app serves as your command center, allowing you to control and program ESP32 devices.